 - Treatment: depending on the alternative water source proposed, and the potential for human contact, treatment and/or disinfection may be required.

 All onsite water reuse systems may require a permit from your local building department.

 When plan review from Environmental Health is NOT required:

-- A gray water system comprised solely of a clothes washer system that diverts gray water to sub-surface irrigation or an appropriately configured and maintained mulch pile does not need to submit plans to or require a permit from Environmental Health.
-This is often referred to as Laundry to Landscape.
-These types of systems must meet all requirements specified in Section 1602.1.1 of the Uniform Plumbing Code.
+- Laundry to Landscape: A gray water system that is comprised solely of a clothes washer system that diverts gray water to sub-surface irrigation or an appropriately configured and maintained mulch pile does not need to submit plans to or require a permit from Environmental Health.
+These types of systems must meet all requirements specified in Section 1502.1.1 of the Uniform Plumbing Code.
 San Francisco Public Utilities Commission has a thorough Gray Water Design Manual.

 - Similarly, standalone rainwater barrels that are not connected to the home’s internal plumbing supply do not require plan submission or a permit from Environmental Health.